Archaeology in Peru

 Visitor tip: Check out the series of chambers under the ruin.
 Keep in mind that these can get crowded toward the afternoon.

-You will often hear the Nazca people described as “mysterious” – a mysterious people who left behind the mysterious Nazca Lines, and went on to disappear, mysteriously.
+You will often hear the Nasca (also spelled 'Nazca') people described as “mysterious” – a mysterious people who left behind the mysterious Nasca Lines, and went on to disappear, mysteriously.

-Aliens from outer space are usually suspects in the Nazca’s disappearance.
-But a recent study of the Nazca Desert offers a more straightforward explanation.
-The Nazca people harvested the haurango tree, a tree with deep roots that help keep moisture in the soil.
-1,500 years ago, when the Nazca population started to decline, the number of huarango trees in the area had been drastically reduced.
+Aliens from outer space are usually suspects in the Nasca’s disappearance.
+But a recent study of the Nasca Desert offers a more straightforward explanation.
+The Nasca people harvested the haurango tree, a tree with deep roots that help keep moisture in the soil.
+1,500 years ago, when the Nasca population started to decline, the number of huarango trees in the area had been drastically reduced.
 Without these trees, the environment became too dry to support its human population.
 This archaeological discovery has been cited in recent discussions about modern environmental preservation.

-Visitor’s tip: It is difficult to fully appreciate the Nazca Lines from the ground, and many tourists opt to see them on an airplane tour.
+Visitor’s tip: It is difficult to fully appreciate the Nasca Lines from the ground, and many tourists opt to see them on an airplane tour.

-You can see the textiles and ceramics that the Nazca left behind in the nearby town of Nazca, at the Museo Antonini.
+You can see the textiles and ceramics that the Nasca left behind in the nearby town of Nasca, at the Museo Antonini.

 The pre-Columbian Era